Hey Guys and welcome to the Coursera Review.

 Like pretty much all affiliate programs, they are free to join with commissions running as high as 45% of the purchase price providing the users actually join and pay for the course within 30 days of clicking on your referral link.

-Professionally created banners and text links are provided to add on your website
+Professionally created banners and text links are provided to add to your website

 There’s a monthly affiliate marketers newsletter that will keep you abreast of things happening within the Coursera platform.